Kiuwan logo

 While the financial risks of a data breach are high, the reputation risks are even worse.
 Companies that fail to invest in cybersecurity and fall victim to hacking may never regain the trust of consumers and business partners, resulting in a lower bottom line.
 Read on to learn more about the companies that never recovered from data breaches, how data breaches affect perceptions, and how Kiuwan can help protect your company from threat actors.

-Examples of Companies That Suffered Reputation Loss Due to Neglecting App Security
+Companies That Suffered Reputation Loss Due to Neglecting App Security

 Several companies have suffered reputation loss due to neglecting app security.
 These include the following.